Is There A Cure For Hate?

 "And there's nothing more powerful — I know because it happened to me in my own life — than receiving compassion from someone who you don't feel you deserve it from, someone from a community that you had dehumanized."

-Five: How do you scale compassion?
+5) How do you scale compassion?

 But there are only a few programs like Life After Hate.